 Farhad | 10 | 6 | 4 |

 As a data analyst at CSG Systems, a leading provider of business support solutions, you are tasked to calculate the average monthly revenue for each service offering.
 CSG Systems provides various services each having multiple subscription types.
-Use the data in the and tables.
+Use the data in the subscriptions

 ---|---|---|---|---|---|